Discrete Statistical Models with Rational Maximum Likelihood Estimator: Introduction

-The independence model belongs to the class of graphical models \cite{lauritzen}.
+The surface $\mathcal{M}$ belongs to the class of graphical models \cite{lauritzen}.
 Fix an undirected graph $G$ whose nodes represent random variables with finitely many states.
 The undirected graphical model $\mathcal{M}_G$ is a subset of $\Delta_n$, where $n{+}1$ is the number of states in the joint distribution.
 The graphical model $\mathcal{M}_G$ is \emph{decomposable} if and only if the graph $G$ is chordal.
-In this case, each coordinate $\hat p_i$ of the MLE is an alternating product of linear forms given by maximal cliques and minimal separators of~$G$.
-A similar formula exists for directed graphical models, also known as Bayesian networks.
+Each coordinate $\hat p_i$ of its MLE is an alternating product of linear forms given by maximal cliques and minimal separators of~$G$.
+A similar formula exists for directed graphical models, which are also known as Bayesian networks.

 In both cases, the coordinates of the MLE are not only rational functions, but even alternating products of linear forms in $u = (u_0,u_1,\ldots,u_n)$.
 This is no coincidence.
 Huh \cite{huh14} proved that if $\Phi$ is a rational function then each of its coordinates is an alternating product of linear forms, with numerator and denominator of the same degree.
 Huh further showed that this alternating product must take a very specific shape.
 That shape was discovered by Kapranov~\cite{Kap91}, who named it the {\em Horn uniformization}.
 The results by Kapranov and Huh are valid for arbitrary complex algebraic varieties.
 They make no reference to a context where the coordinates are real, positive, and add up to~$1$.

 The present paper makes the leap from complex varieties back to statistical models.
-Building on the remarkable constructions found by Kapranov and Huh, we here work in the setting of real algebraic geometry that is required for statistical applications.
+Building on the remarkable constructions by Kapranov and Huh, we here work in the setting of real algebraic geometry that is required for statistical applications.
 Our main result (Theorem~\ref{thm:main}) characterizes all models $\mathcal{M}$ in $\Delta_n$ whose MLE is a rational function.
 It is stated in Section~2 and all its ingredients are presented in a self-contained manner.

-In Section~3 we examine models with rational MLE that are familiar to statisticians, such as decomposable graphical models and Bayesian networks.
-Our focus lies on {\em staged tree models}, a far-reaching generalization of discrete Bayesian networks, as described in the book by Collazo, G\"orgen and Smith \cite{CGS}.
-We explain how our main result applies to these models.

-The proof of Theorem~\ref{thm:main} is presented in Section~4.
-This is the technical heart of our paper, building on the likelihood geometry of \cite[\S 3]{huh2014likelihood}.
-We also discuss the connection to toric geometry and geometric modeling that appeared in recent work of Clarke and Cox \cite{clarke2018moment}.